Matthew Thomson (tennis)

 Matthew Thomson (born May 28, 2000) is an American tennis player.
+He has a career high singles ranking of No. 973 achieved on September 14, 2026 and a doubles ranking of No. 872 achieved on November 17, 2025.

 Thomson made his ATP main draw debut at the 2021 Winston-Salem Open after receiving a wildcard into the doubles main draw.

 Thomson plays college tennis at Wake Forest University.